-16.3 Amerigroup Advantage Nonparticipating Provider Payment Disputes Nonparticipating Provider Payment Disputes
+16.3 Amerigroup Advantage Nonparticipating Provider Payment Disputes

+Nonparticipating Provider Payment Disputes

 If, after a claim has been adjudicated, a nonparticipating provider contends that our decision to pay for a different service from the one originally billed or believe they would have received a different payment under Original Medicare, the nonparticipating provider payment dispute resolution process can be used.
 Notification will be provided to the nonparticipating provider at each step of the process.
-For more information regarding the disputes process, please see [link to Claims dispute section].
+For more information regarding the disputes process, please see Claims dispute.